Skip to main content

 Matching one of the two alternative locators

-If you'd like to target one of the two or more elements, and you don't know which one it will be, use Locator.or() to create a locator that matches all of the alternatives.
+If you'd like to target one of the two or more elements, and you don't know which one it will be, use Locator.or() to create a locator that matches any one or both of the alternatives.

 For example, consider a scenario where you'd like to click on a "New email" button, but sometimes a security settings dialog shows up instead.
 In this case, you can wait for either a "New email" button, or a dialog and act accordingly.